MichelleLCK/CytoMAD/README.md

 ```

 ### Classifiers-guided Batch Effect Removal
-BeGAN differs itself from the ordinary conditional GAN by the additional classification networks.
-To remove batch-to-batch variations while preserving biological differences, the classification networks takes a key role here through 2 types of classifiers, the batch classifiers and cell type classifiers.
+CytoMAD differs itself from the ordinary conditional GAN by the additional classification networks.
+To remove batch-to-batch variations while preserving biological differences, the classification networks take a key role here through 2 types of classifiers, the batch classifiers and cell type classifiers.

 At the bottleneck region, the batch classifiers aim in eliminating batch-related information with the cell type classifier conserving the cellular variations in the 1D features, with the basic framework of neural network.
 ```